-The causes of breast cancer are not fully understood.
-This means it is difficult to say why one woman may develop breast cancer and another may not.
+The causes of breast cancer aren't fully understood, making it difficult to say why one woman may develop breast cancer and another may not.

-The risk of developing breast cancer increases as you get older.
-Breast cancer is most common among women over 50 who have been through the menopause.
-Eight out of 10 cases of breast cancer occur in women over 50.
+The risk of developing breast cancer increases with age.
+The condition is most common among women over 50 who have been through the menopause.
+About 8 out of 10 cases of breast cancer occur in women over 50.

 Previous diagnosis of breast cancer

-If you have previously had breast cancer or early non-invasive cancer cell changes contained within breast ducts, you have a higher risk of developing it again, either in your other breast or in the same breast again.
+If you've previously had breast cancer or early non-invasive cancer cell changes in breast ducts, you have a higher risk of developing it again, either in your other breast or in the same breast.

 Previous benign breast lump

 A benign breast lump doesn't mean you have breast cancer, but certain types of lump may slightly increase your risk of developing it.